Korean natural farming: Fermented fruit juice

-Fermented fruit juice (FFJ) uses the juice of locally-grown fruits with relatively high sugar content, such as banana, papaya, mango, grape, melon or apple.
+Fermented fruit juice (FFJ) uses the juice of locally-grown fruits with relatively high sugar content, such as banana, papaya, mango, grape, melon, or apple.
 FFJ from grapes and/or citrus should be used only on crops of grapes or citrus, respectively.

 FFJ is diced or mashed fruit diluted 0.65:1 with water and 1:1 with BS/J, fermented for 4–8 days with periodic stirring.

 Fermented plant juice

 Fermented plant juice (FPJ) allows material produced by successful plants to be reincorporated into other plants.
 When BS/J is combined with plant material, plant juices are secreted via osmosis and microbes present on the plant material begin to break down the sugars and create ethanol.
 This weak alcoholic solution extracts plant components including chlorophyll.
 FPJ uses young sections of a fast-growing weeds that flourish in/around the fields that are undergoing cultivation or the plants to be cultivated there, harvested in the morning after a dry day.
 Rain may wash away microbes from the plant, inhibiting proper fermentation, and before sunrise, plant chemistry is more ideal for FPJ.
-Purslane and comfrey have proven effective choices, as have dropwort, mugwort, watercress, angelica, bamboo shoots, sweetpotatoe vines, beans, pumpkin, and seaweeds.
+Purslane and comfrey have proven effective choices, as have dropwort, mugwort, watercress, angelica, bamboo shoots, sweet potato vines, beans, pumpkin, and seaweeds.

 Layers of chopped plants alternate in 1-inch layers with BS/J. Pressure applied after each layer appropriately minimizes the amount of air.

 After 7–10 days, liquid extraction from the mixture has peaked and the remaining solids must be strained from the result.

 FPJ is not helpful in the presence of high precipitation and/or high nitrogen conditions.

 Fish amino acids

 Fish amino acids (FAA) provide nitrogen to enhance vegetative growth.
 Fish heads, guts, bones, etc. (preferably tuna or other blue-backed fish), crushed to separate flesh and bone are fermented with an equal amount of BS/J.

 Two to three teaspoons of IMO3 can dissolve any fat that develops on the surface.
-The top layer is a mixture of BS/J, IMO4, OHN, mineral A and rice straw.
+The top layer is a mixture of BS/J, IMO4, OHN, mineral A, and rice straw.

 Fermentation generally takes 7–10 days.

-Kohol Amino Acid
+Kohol amino acid

-Kohol Amino Acid (KAA) are made from the Kohol or golden apple snail, Pomacea canaliculataor is an introduced pest in the Philippines that proliferates in rice paddies and consumes young rice seedlings.
+Kohol amino acid (KAA) are made from the kohol or golden apple snail (Pomacea canaliculata).
+Pomacea canaliculata is an introduced pest in the Philippines that proliferates in rice paddies and consumes young rice seedlings.
 Proper water management and transplanting the rice seedlings can mitigate its effects.
-Due to its high protein content (12%), Kohol may be used to manufacture a crop amendment referred to as Kohol Amino Acid (KAA), as an alternative to FAA in inland regions who do not have access to affordable fish materials.
+Due to its high protein content (12%), kohol may be used to manufacture a crop amendment referred to as kohol amino acid (KAA), as an alternative to FAA in inland regions who do not have access to affordable fish materials.

-The Kohol has to be removed from the rice paddy anyway.
+The kohol has to be removed from the rice paddy anyway.

 The kohol are fermented in the usual way by diluting with BS/J and water and adding IMO3, after boiling to kill the animals and separate them from their shells.
 Fermentation takes 7–10 days after which remaining solids are removed.
 During storage, additional BS/J is added to nourish the IMO.